maxcell/prince.dev/content/django-models/index.md

 ## Building a Model

-A **model** is our source of truth, from inside our application, about data within our database.
-It will contain fields and behaviors of our data.
+[Models](https://docs.djangoproject.com/en/3.0/topics/db/models/) are a human-readable way of describing what the data is and can do.
+They follow the paradigm of Object Oriented Programming where our models will contain fields and behaviors of our data.
+Models act as our source of truth, from inside our application, about data within our database.

 For our learning, we'll build the structure for a flashcard app.
 Our MVP will have cards with text on the front and back, and bundle cards together.
 This surfaces two models for us: